 Diabetes is when your body is unable to process the sugar in the blood (from eating sweet sugary food or simple carbohydrate such as bread, rice, pasta, etc).
-Diabetes will lead to serious problems such as kidney dieases, heart problems, vision loss, and limb losses, etc.
+Diabetes will lead to serious problems such as kidney disease, heart problems, vision loss, limb loss, etc.

 - Your body produces insulin to handle blood sugar (glucose).

 - If you overeat sweet stuff or simple carbohydrate, your body overwork and eventually produce insufficient insulin

 - Your body starts to have too much glucose in your body.
 That is diabetes.

 - Diabetes leads to serious kidney, heart, eye, limbs, and other health issues.